wvictor14/Victor-Yuan-UBC-thesis/2021-10-5 Wendy comments.md

 STB were profiled for DNAm, but the nuclei in this cell layer condense of a heterogeneous mixture of gestationally varied nuclei, with a higher proportion of older nuclei condensing into syncytial knots at later gestation [@loukeris2010].

+>You know you never cite the placental epigenetic clock in this thesis ....
+You might somewhere mention it say in the introduction?...You could also say that with the addition of other approaches we can now based on the DNAm profile of a placental sample, predict sex, gestational age, ancestry, cell composition..... while there have been many associations made with environmental exposures or pathology and DNAm, we still cannot predict those ,.
+However by better adjusting for thoise things we can  now measure more accurately using teh DNAm itlslef, perhaps we can improve upon our ability to detect exposures/pathology....

+Rewrote Discussion -  "Future Directions" section to mention some of this.

 > Also would be nice to have a figure showing a cross-section of a placenta?

 > I havent been paying attention but I think you often write out DNA methylation even though you also use DNAm---you might to a search and change to DNAm

 > Sorry I only thought of this now but you sometimes say EPIC and sometimes 850K....I think you need to be consitant throughout your these

->You know you never cite the placental epigenetic clock in this thesis ....
-You might somewhere mention it say in the introduction?...You could also say that with the addition of other approaches we can now based on the DNAm profile of a placental sample, predict sex, gestational age, ancestry, cell composition..... while there have been many associations made with environmental exposures or pathology and DNAm, we still cannot predict those ,.
-However by better adjusting for thoise things we can  now measure more accurately using teh DNAm itlslef, perhaps we can improve upon our ability to detect exposures/pathology....